 Locate the Photo Electric (PE) Beams in a strategic location in the doorway.
-Automatic Technology recommend that the sensor is placed 150 mm above the floor level and as close as possible to the door opening.
-Connect as per the wiring diagram (Fig. 09).
-Make sure that the sensors are correctly aligned as per the instruction manual supplied with the PE Beams kit.
+Automatic Technology recommend that the sensor is placed 100mm above the floor level and as close as possible to the door opening.
+Connect as per the wiring diagram (Fig. 11).